 Marriage and Civil Partnership: It is not anticipated that the Council will need to take any further action in order to enable access for this group.
+Those in certain circumstances as part of their relationship breakdown could be in priority need in accordance with the homeless legislation and therefore be in the scope of the policy

 Pregnancy and Maternity: It is not anticipated that the Council will need to take any further action in order to enable access for this group.
+These groups are likely to be in priority need in accordance with the homeless legislation and therefore come within the scope of the policy

 Race: It is not anticipated that the Council will need to take any further action in order to enable access for this group.
+Regular monitoring and analysis may identify reasons that have not been anticipated.
+Action will be taken to mitigate any barriers identified.

 Religion and Belief: It is not anticipated that the Council will need to take any further action in order to enable access for this group.
+Regular monitoring and analysis may identify reasons that have not been anticipated.
+Action will be taken to mitigate any barriers identified.

 Sexual Orientation: It is not anticipated that the Council will need to take any further action in order to enable access for this group.
+Regular monitoring and analysis may identify reasons that have not been anticipated.
+Action will be taken to mitigate any barriers identified.